 - R v Sembhi 2015 (Operation Calzone) – large scale drugs dealing operation involving supply across Lancashire, East Midlands and Northamptonshire.
 77 year old defendant suffering from Mental disorder and cognitive impairment.

 - R v Hafeez 2014 – Child-grooming and sexual activity with a child under the age of 16.
 Only acquittal in a 6-handed, 12-count case.

 - R v B Samra 2014 – A ‘cash for crash’ fraud involving 50 defendants concerning bogus claims for personal injuries caused in staged car accidents.

-- R v Margaret Brewer & Others 2013 – Violent disorder and unlawful wounding case involving the use of knuckledusters and knives.
+- R v Margaret Brewer & Others 2013 – Large scale violent disorder and unlawful wounding case involving the use of knuckledusters and knives.

 - R v Akhtar 2012 – Mr Sekhon successfully defended his client whom was accused of a brutal marital rape.
 The case involved scrutinising the immigration rules on indefinite leave to remain.

 - R v A Khan 2012 – The case concerned over 200 stolen cars which were cut down into individual parts and taken out of the UK to countries like Jordan and Afghanistan.

 - R v Arif 2012 – Involving a transatlantic gun smuggling operation.
 The gang imported glock 26 pistols and semi-automatic guns concealed within electrical equipment.
 They were indicted with possessing firearms with intent to endanger life and the importation of firearms.
 Mr Sekhon successfully argued against the imposition of indeterminate prison sentences.